Commitment to Diversity, Equity and Inclusion

 • Employing information systems technology and best evidence to inform decision-making about public health policy, programs and practice

-• Ensuring that the curriculum meets accreditation standards for professional development of core public health competencies and acquisition of essential public health values
+• Ensuring the curriculum meets accreditation standards for professional development of core public health competencies and the acquisition of essential public health values

-• Nurturing safe, inclusive learning environments in which cultural diversity and individual expression are appreciated and respected
+• Nurturing safe, inclusive learning environments where cultural diversity and individual expression are appreciated and respected